raspberrypilearning/editor-emoji-animation/en/step_5.md

 --- /code ---
 </div>

-Make the flower grow earlier, or take longer to grow, by changing the frame number.
+Change the frame number to change when your emoji appears.

-**Test:** Run your code and you should see the flower growing earlier or later.
+**Test:** Run your code and you should see the emoji you chose appearing earlier or later.

 <div class="c-project-callout c-project-callout--tip">